actions/labeler/README.md

 Pull request labeler triages PRs based on the paths that are modified in the PR.

+**Caveat:** This only works when the PRs come from inside same account/organization. (if the PR is from a forked repo, like is commmon in many OSS projects, this action will not work due to lack of permissions).

 ## Usage

 ### Create `.github/labeler.yml`